dumeaux-lab/compendium-fMC/README.md

 ------------------------
 ### Output of compendium-fMC:

-Outputs will be saved in enrichment folder and are labeled as labelID_pathabundance.tsv (Make sure label_ID for samples is unique for large scale analysis)
+Output of HUMAnN3 results will be saved in *enrichment* folder and are labeled as *labelID_pathabundance.tsv* (Make sure label_ID for samples is unique for large scale analysis)

 ------------------------
 ### Citations: